 With thousands of mountain bikers, plus their friends and family members in town for the weekend, Prescott, Arizona is a town packed with mountain bike culture and promise for a better world through healthy outdoor pursuits.

 With great cooperation from Yavapai County and the Prescott Downtown Partnership, the Sierra Nevada Brewing Co.
-Beer Garden will open near the stage area at 11a, expanding to the beautiful south Courthouse lawn at 2p, and making for the perfect place to unwind with an oat soda while glorious music fills the air into the evening.
+Beer Garden will open near the stage area Saturday at 11a, expanding to the beautiful south Courthouse lawn at 2p, and making for the perfect place to unwind with an oat soda while glorious music fills the air into the evening.

 Band Bio's and Stage Schedule

 6p-8p Headlining Act - Roger Clyne & the Peacemakers

 Back by popular demand, the "Springsteen of the Southwest" brings foot stomping beats, wailing guitar riffs and finely seasoned lyrics singing the praises of tequila and tales of crimes gone wrong.
 Blending the best of rock and country with a bit of reggae and mariachi, Arizona's own Roger Clyne & the Peacemakers knows how to rock Prescott with some south of the border flavor and a sound all their own.